Close Fidelity Account

 The automated chat system can be found on the mobile app by tapping on the dialogue cloud icon at the top of the app.
 On the website, there is a link at the top of the site.

-A second option on the website is the internal messaging widget.
-To locate it, go to the customer service hub on the site (the link is at the top of the site), then click on Contact Us.
-Scroll down to find the link to send a secure message.
+A second option on the website is secure messaging.
+To find it, go to Fidelity’s customer service area or contact page and look for the link to send a secure message.

 Another option is to call a human representative over the phone.
-This method is a little less efficient as there may be a wait time.
-Although branch locations may have wait times, too, these certainly can process a request to close an account.
+This method is a little less efficient because there may be a wait time.
+Although branch locations may have wait times, too, they can also handle account-related requests.

 Find a Financial Advisor